xinwenfu/mitmproxy-get/README.md

 <img src="imgs/mitm.png">

 # 1. Hardware setup
 This project requires the ES32 board, the installation of adafruit/DHT sensor library within PlatformIO and apache web server at Ubuntu VM.
 The firmware of the ESP32 sends DHT11/DHT22 data to a web server at a Ubuntu VM.
 The IP address of the web server is hard-coded into the formware code.
+The ESP32, and Ubuntu VM are connected to the same WiFi router.

 <img src="imgs/mitm-labsetup.jpg">